 Unless specifically stated in a notice of meeting, all holders of fully paid ordinary shares are eligible to vote on all resolutions.
-Macquarie's practice is that voting on each proposed resolution is conducted by poll.
+MGL's practice is that voting on each proposed resolution is conducted by poll.

-Macquarie seeks to conduct its shareholder meetings in a manner which is courteous for those attending.
-In the interests of attending shareholders, the chair of the meeting will exercise his or her powers as the chair to ensure that the meeting is conducted in an orderly and timely fashion.
+MGL seeks to conduct its shareholder meetings in a courteous manner for those attending.
+In the interests of attending shareholders, the chair of the meeting will exercise their powers as the chair to ensure that the meeting is conducted in an orderly and timely fashion.